Vincent-Kowalski/Vincent-Kowalski.github.io/projects/Efectis.md

 This whole project would not have been of any interest if the predicted variables did not show a good agreement with engineers-produced data. <br/>
 Once the optimized neural network was finalized, studies concerning its relative, absolute error were carried out.
+We also compared its results with real-case engineers studies.
+[IMAGE DES ERREURS RELATIVES]